 Use a Little Bit of Color

-Color can also make your resume stand out.
-If you are going to use color, insert it right into your resume—do not print on green or purple paper.
+Color can make your resume appealing to the reader.
+If you incorporate color, insert it right into your resume—do not print on green or purple paper.
 You may wish to highlight your name or desired position.
-Your border or testimonial (see below) may also be colored.
+A border or testimonial (see below) could be colored.
 Use more professional tones such as dark green or dark blue.
 Do not use bright pink, fluorescent orange, etc.

-Quotes are a great way to provide proof that you are an outstanding employee and, therefore, an excellent candidate.
+Quotes are a constructive method to prove you are an outstanding employee and an excellent candidate.
 These should appear after an introductory paragraph or at the very end of the document, not sporadically throughout.
 Italicize the quote, include the name and position of the person who said it, and you can place a light background color such as grey, blue, or green to highlight it.

 Highlight Areas of Expertise

 Areas of expertise are referred to as core competencies or areas of knowledge.
-Placing them in a visually-appealing way will give the reader a quick way summary of your top relevant skills.
+Placing them in a visually appealing way will give the reader a quick summary of your top relevant skills.
 Of all the resume writing tips on this page, using the correct skills at the top of your resume is one of the most critical on this page.